nubenetes/ocp4-ansible/roles/ocp4-github-idp/README.md

         - 'view'       # 'view' role within the Project/Namespace scope
     ```

-10. Launch you Ansible Template in order to deploy **Group Sync Operator with GitHub Teams and RBAC**.
+10. Launch your Ansible Template in order to deploy **Group Sync Operator with GitHub Teams and RBAC**.

 ## References
 ### GitHub Identity Provider